stephanbracke/intermagnet-technical-manual/chapters/usingdata/dataviewer.rst

-INTERMAGNET provides software to work with the data on the CD-ROM/DVD/USB.
-This software can be installed from the DVD, or downloaded from |imag_software| .
+INTERMAGNET provides software to work with the data on the INTERMAGNET Physical Media (IPM).
+This software can be installed from the Physical Media, or downloaded from |imag_software| .
 The software is designed to be simple and easy to use.
 When the software starts for the first time on a new computer, a dialog is displayed describing how to tell the software where to find